How Was Rebekah Gould Killed? Analysis of the Murder Weapon and Crime Scene

 Start a criminal justice degree at American Military University.

 Editor’s Note: This article is the second in a series reviewing and analyzing the facts and evidence related to the murder of Rebekah Gould.
 Read the first article to learn about the facts of the case, forensic evidence, and the means, motive, and opportunity of the killer.
+Additional articles in this series are listed at the end.

 There are many questions that surround the 2004 unsolved murder of 22-year-old college student Rebekah Gould.
 Some of the most crucial questions center around the murder weapon: What weapon was used to kill her and what can the use of that weapon tell us about her killer?